Ethra8/history-quiz/README.md

      * If the user's final result is of 9 or 10 correct answers, the final results title reads "Wow!
 Do you have a PhD in history?" with the user's final result stated below as "Your final score is x/10".

 ## UI - FOOTER
-- The footer is set to be fixed at the bottom of each page, and allows the user to interact at anytime, even throught the quiz, by clicking on the media icons in roder to visit the correspondent pages, and eventually follow the site on these platforms to be aware of any new feature implemented.
+- The footer is set to be fixed at the bottom of each page, and allows the user to interact at anytime, even throught the quiz, by clicking on the media icons in order to visit the correspondent social media page, and eventually follow the site on these platforms to be aware of any new feature implemented, or new quizes uploaded.
   ![image](https://github.com/Ethra8/history-quiz/assets/80659091/5edf3f3a-4114-4ba1-9205-f267632145f0)

   ![image](https://github.com/Ethra8/history-quiz/assets/80659091/0c26fefe-afc1-420d-9e24-64848618f50e)